jimmygranadino/miniblab/README.md

 #### Day 5:
 - [x] Implement username
 - [ ] Stretch goal time, need DB to store chat history and username registration.
-- [ ] Have a TA or Instructor take a look if progress is sufficient and share any struggles with stretch goal.
 - [ ] DEPLOYMENT!

 #### Day 6: